akshayKhot/akshaykhot.github.io/_posts/2021-7-21-working-with-csv-data-in-ruby.md

 puts output
 ```

-Finally, the CSV class also extends Array, so you can simply call `to_csv` to build a CSV string from an Array.
+Finally, the CSV class also extends Array, so you can call `to_csv` to build a CSV string from an Array.

 ```ruby
 values = %w{ hello world }